Azure-Samples/active-directory-node-webapi-basic/README.md

 const serverPort    = 3000;
 ```

-For help on how to determin the values for these variables, read about the [Project Setup](https://docs.microsoft.com/azure/active-directory/develop/active-directory-devquickstarts-webapi-nodejs#create-the-sample-project) in the accompanying article.
+For help on how to determine the values for these variables, read about the [Project Setup](https://docs.microsoft.com/azure/active-directory/develop/active-directory-devquickstarts-webapi-nodejs#create-the-sample-project) in the accompanying article.

 ## Run the sample
 Once configuration is complete, then install the dependencies and start the project.